bazuayelewis/dannysqlchallenge-week4/README.md

 2. What is the average total historical deposit counts and amounts for all customers?

 *Here I filtered the dataset using the **WHERE** clause to return customers who only depoisted.
-Then I calculated the average by counting the amounts of deposit transactions made and divided it by the amount of customers that performed them and rounded up to the nearest positive integer using **ROUND** function.
+Then I calculated the average by counting the amounts of deposit transactions made and divided it by the amount of customers that performed them, and rounded up to the nearest positive integer using **ROUND** function.
 I also used the **AVG** function to calculate the mean deposited amount and used **ROUND** function to round the numbers to the nearest two decimal places.*
 ```sql
  SELECT txn_type, ROUND(COUNT(txn_type)/COUNT(DISTINCT(customer_id))) avg_deposits_made, ROUND(AVG(txn_amount),2) average_deposited_amount
  FROM customer_transactions